benbusby/y2k/README.md

 The main thing that would help is trying to solve current or past code-golfing problems from https://codegolf.stackexchange.com.
-If there's a limitation in Y2K (there are definitely a ton) that prevents you from solving the problem, open an issue so that it can be addressed!
+If there's a limitation in Y2K (there are definitely a ton) that prevents you from solving the problem, open an issue or PR so that it can be addressed!